rasulkireev/gpw/content/blog/first-javascript-experience.md

 date: 2019-08-28
 published: true
 slug: /first-javascript-experience
-icon: ./icons/book.svg
+icon: ./icons/js.png
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: O99bWwDMBa8
-tags: [webapp, javascript, html]
+keywords: [webapp, javascript, html]
-category: "Javascript"
+category: Javascript
-description: "Sharing my first epxerience with Javascript.
-Had to add some action to my new web app."
+description: Sharing my first epxerience with Javascript.
+Had to add some action to my new web app.
 ---

 I have been reading a [JavaScript book](https://amzn.to/2KPIsoQ) for a couple of months now...
 I didn't learn much, unfortunately.
 I know this is becasue all reading need to be supplemented with some sorts of exercise, preferrably real world projects.
 Luckily, I have an idea for a project that will require some JavaSript.